rtxx/arch-minimal-install/README.md

 # Minimal Arch Install
 ## Script
 The script basically does all this automatically.
 Needs the partitions already done.
-After that installs base and asks for grub, X and i3 installation.
+After that, change the script for the partitions that Arch will use.
+It installs base and asks for grub, X and i3 installation.
+Please open and change the script before the 1st run, it can wipe your data, beware!

 ## General install steps
 1. Connect to the internet